ericmedvet/slides/2024-species-summer-school/03-writing.md

 .center[.key[Use active voice!]]

 It makes clear who is the actor/author of an action/claim, i.e., who is responsible
-- .ttt[We did something...]
+- .tc[We did something...]
-- .ttt[The algorithm works as follows: it initializes a set of..., it selects one...]
+- .tc[The algorithm works as follows: it initializes a set of..., it selects one...]
-- .ttt[Smith et al. showed that...]
+- .tc[Smith et al. showed that...]

 .vspace1[]